cortexproject/cortex/README.md

 ## Community Meetings

 The Cortex community call happens every two weeks on Thursday, alternating at 1200 UTC and 1700 UTC.
-To get a calendar invite join the [google groups](https://groups.google.com/forum/#!forum/cortex-monitoring) or check out [the CNCF community calendar](https://www.cncf.io/calendar/).

 Meeting notes are held [here](https://docs.google.com/document/d/1shtXSAqp3t7fiC-9uZcKkq3mgwsItAJlH6YW6x1joZo/edit).

+ To get a calendar invite join the [google groups](https://groups.google.com/forum/#!forum/cortex-monitoring) to ask for one.

 ## Hosted Cortex (Prometheus as a service)